shiro-os/shiro-kernel/README.md

 ## :information_source: About

-Shiro 白 is a small monolithic x86 &amp; 64 Kernel which is able to process input and provide output accordingly.
+Shiro 白 is a small monolithic x86 &amp; 64 Kernel.

 The name "Shiro" itself is the Japanese word for "white" written in [Romaji](https://www.japanesepod101.com/japanese-romaji/).
 The symbol (白) is the japanese [Kanji](https://en.wikipedia.org/wiki/Kanji) for the word "white".

-I wanted to learn a bit about kernel development.
-And that's basically the whole purpose of this project/repository.
+**Long-term goal:**

-> **IMPORTANT:** This is a WIP and doesn't do anything yet!
-Also Im a C & NASM rookie and probably don't know what I am doing.
+We want to extend it to a fully functional OS someday.

 <hr>